Tanavi10/Landing-Page/README.md

 # Landing-Page
-My first web development task assigned by Codsoft.
+My first web development task assigned by Codsoft is to make landing page of BookHub Website
 Task-1: Landing Page.
 IDE: Visual Studio Code.
 Technologies used: HTML and CSS